juju/docs/src/en/howto-vagrant-workflow.md

 ###  Preparing our local charm repository

 We will need to create a directory structure that reflects the current standard for juju charm repositories.

-I recommend putting this in $HOME
+    mkdir -p ~/vagrant/charms/trusty

+Feel free to add any other LTS based target directory, for example if you were to target Precise Pangolin as a release for your charm, the command would be:

     mkdir -p ~/vagrant/charms/precise

-Feel free to add any other LTS based target directory, for example if you were to target Trusty Tahr as a release for your charm, the command would be:

-    mkdir -p ~/vagrant/charms/trusty

-For the remainder of this tutorial, I will assume we are targeting Precise, as its the current LTS target of choice.
+For the remainder of this tutorial, I will assume we are targeting Trusty, as it's the current LTS target of choice.

 ###  Installing Charm-Tools

 Now is a good time to fetch Charm Tools.
 But what are charm tools you ask?

 > Charm Tools offer a means for users and charm authors to create, search, fetch, update, and manage charms.

 These can be installed via homebrew.